stonne-simulator/stonne-simulator.github.io/README.md

 }
 ```
 ## Contact
-For any questions or issues related to the simulator, contact https://github.com/stonne-simulator/stonne/issues.
+For any questions or issues related to the simulator, submit an issue at https://github.com/stonne-simulator/stonne/issues.